Longxu Dou

 Longxu Dou*, Qian Liu*, Guangtao Zeng, Jia Guo, Jiahui Zhou, Xin Mao, Ziqi Jin, Wei Lu, Min Lin

-EMNLP Demo, 2024 Slides
+Report, 2024 Slides

 Sailor is a family of open language models ranging from 0.5B to 14B parameters, tailored for South-East Asian (SEA) languages.
 These models are continually pre-trained from Qwen1.5, a great language model for multilingual use cases.
 From Qwen1.5, Sailor models accept 200B to 400B tokens, primarily covering the languages of English, Chinese, Vietnamese, Thai, Indonesian, Malay, and Lao.
 The training leverages several techniques, including BPE dropout for improving the model robustness, aggressive data cleaning and deduplication, and small proxy models to optimize data mixture.